ubitux/archlinuxarm-orangepi_zero/README.md

 - the ArchLinuxARM armv7 default rootfs (`ArchLinuxARM-armv7-latest.tar.gz`)
 - an u-boot image compiled for the OrangePi Zero (`u-boot-sunxi-with-spl.bin`)
+- device tree blobs for enabling USB ports on expansion board
 - a boot script (`boot.scr`) to be copied in `/boot`